pablohpsilva/revolut-stock-extractor/README.md

 ]
 ```

+## Can I use this forever?

+I highly don't encourage it.
+Soon the script will be smart enough to know from where to pick it from.
+But that's not the point.
+Use this script only to collect ou data as a backup.

+**PLEASE READ THE `KNOWN BUGS` PART OF THIS DOCUMENTATION.**

 ## Known bugs

 Since Revolut doesn't provide the year of the Puchase/Sell/Dividend, all years are extracted with `2001` year.
 The upside is the fact that we have the correct day and time.